-Woodfords Family Services, a Maine-based nonprofit organization that provides support programs for people with disabilities, has disclosed a data breach that affected approximately 8,073 individuals in the United States, including 7,701 Maine residents.
+Woodfords Family Services, a Maine-based nonprofit organization that provides support programs for people with disabilities, has disclosed a data breach that affected 41,984, previously 8,073, individuals in the United States, including 7,701 Maine residents, 75 New Hampshire residents, and 50 Massachusetts residents.

-Woodfords Family Services discovered the breach on April 8, 2024, and notified consumers on March 27, 2026.
 A preliminary notice was submitted to the U.S. Department of Health and Human Services on June 3, 2024.
+On March 27, 2026, the HHS disclosed that a total of 38,061 individuals had their protected health information compromised.

 On April 29, 2024, the Medusa ransomware group posted a claim on the Tor dark web network stating it had access to 198.5 GB of the organization's data.
 The group threatened to publish the stolen data within nine to 10 days and provided sample screenshots on its dark web portal.